ElliNet13/docs/docs/hex.md

 ## Online Conversion Tool

-To facilitate these conversions, you can use the online tool available at [https://ellinet13.github.io/hex](https://ellinet13.github.io/hex).
+To facilitate these conversions, you can use the online tool available at [https://www.ellinet13.com/oldsite/hex](https://www.ellinet13.com/oldsite/hex).
 This tool offers several features:

+- **Simple**: Like the UI is super simple
 - **Convert Decimal to Hexadecimal**: Easily convert decimal numbers to their hexadecimal counterparts.
 - **Convert Hexadecimal to Decimal**: Convert hexadecimal numbers to decimal format with ease.
 - **Interactive Experience**: Experiment with various values to better understand the conversion process and hexadecimal notation.